Reverie Mental Health Website Redesign

 Adding brand identity to bring our designs to life

-We took our lo-fi wireframes and turned them into detailed, higher-fidelity mockups, adding colors, ambient imagery, and color blocks that were in line with Reverie's branding.
+We took our lo-fi wireframes and turned them into detailed, higher-fidelity mockups, adding colors, ambient imagery, and visual elements that were in line with Reverie's branding.
+I conducted an additional check to make sure all text was legible in accordance with WCAG guidelines and provided alt-text for images.

 Refining a design system